Evidence-informed policymaking grants: Frequently Asked Questions

 The deadline for applications to be submitted to this call is 19 February 2025 at 17:00 (GMT).
 This includes the employing institution’s approval of the completed application by the submission deadline.
 Any applications submitted after that deadline will be ineligible.
 The final awards panel will meet after the call for applications is closed.
 Decisions are expected to be communicated in mid to late March.

-We expect awards to start in April 2025 so that award holders can participate in mandatory cohort activities.
+We expect awards to start by April 2025 so that award holders can participate in mandatory cohort activities.
 Applicants are able to suggest a summer start date in their application as long as they confirm that they will participate in the mandatory cohort activities prior to that, but will need to justify the start date and note that the Final Awards Panel will make the final decision.

 Can I work on a country that is not listed?